pupilfirst/pupilfirst/docs/developers/development_setup.md

 - `Pupilfirst::Application::VERSION` in `config/application.rb`
 - `env.PF_VERSION` in `.github/workflows/ci.yml`

-The version number **must** be bumped when a breaking change is introduced that maintainers should be made aware before updating their deployment of the LMS.
-Such changes should be documented in the [Upgrading Guide](./upgrading).
+The version number **must** be bumped when a breaking change is introduced.
+A breaking change is classified as any change that a LMS instance maintainer should be aware of when upgrading.
+Such changes should also be documented in the [Upgrading Guide](./upgrading).

 ## Enabling multitenancy